neroyouqiang/DiGraphWave/README.md

 --min_support MIN_SUPPORT  Minimum suport of the frequent subgraph.
 Default: 1.0.
 --max_size MAX_SIZE        Maximum size of the common subgraph. -1 means not limited.
 Default: -1.
 ```

+### 3. Run

+The computing complexity is O(NM^2), where N is the number of the graph and M is the number of the Vertices in each graph.